MicrosoftDocs/power-platform/power-virtual-agents/preview/authoring-create-edit-topics.md

 ## Topic types

 There are two types of topics within a bot.
+Every new bot starts with a set of custom and system topics.

 - _Custom_ topics are ones you can create to build out your conversation.
-  Every bot starts with four custom topics.
 These topics cover some common behavior, such as ways to greet a customer, to acknowledge the end of a conversation, or to start a conversation over.

+  - All new topics you create will be custom topics.
   - You can make changes to the custom topics created for you, or remove them from your bot entirely.
-  - All topics you create will be custom topics.

 - _System_ topics are ones that support essential behavior for your bot, such as a custom request to speak to a person or end the conversation.
 Some system topics have trigger phrases, which you can customize to fit your bot's needs.

   - You can't create new system topics.
-  - You can't delete a system topic.
-However, you can, if necessary, disable one or more of them.
+  - You can't delete a system topic, but you can disable one or more of them.
   - Until you're comfortable creating end-to-end bot conversations, you shouldn't edit the system topics.

   For more information, see [System Topics](authoring-system-topics.md).